liao4869/liao4869.github.io/index.md

 # _**EXPERIENCE**_

-* Developed food delivery website with classmates in COMP-3020 (HCI)
+* Developed food delivery website with teammates
-* Developed game store APP with classmates in COMP-3350 (Software Engineering 1)
+* Developed game store APP in a team